openwebdocs/owd-website/content/posts/markdown-conversion.md

 tags: ["projects"]
 ShowToc: false
 ShowBreadCrumbs: false
+excerpt: "In 2021, the Open Web Docs team, with help from Mozilla, the W3C, and the wider web docs community, converted the authoring format for MDN Web Docs  - all 11,000 pages of it - from HTML to Markdown."
 ---

 In 2021, the Open Web Docs team, with help from Mozilla, the W3C, and the wider web docs community, converted the authoring format for MDN Web Docs  - all 11,000 pages of it - from HTML to Markdown.
 In this post we'll talk about why we did it, how we did it, and how it turned out.